saasindustries/zenserp/README.md

 Zenserp combines high speed with high levels of concurrency.
 For extra-large request volumes, we also provide an asynchronous batch endpoint.

 ### Contact Us
 Do not hesitate to contact us if you have any questions.
-You can reach out via [hey](chat) or via email.
+You can reach out via [chat](https://zenserp.com) or via [email](mailto:support@zenserp.com).